 Practicing artists of all backgrounds and at any stage of their career are eligible to apply for a Loghaven residency.
 The chief criteria for selection are artistic excellence and creative potential.
 Loghaven does not discriminate on the basis of race, age, religion, gender expression, sexual orientation, national origin, citizenship status, marital status, veteran status, medical conditions including HIV, or sensory, physical, or mental disability.
 It actively seeks to assemble diverse cohorts.
 International artists and artists currently enrolled in a degree-seeking program are not eligible.
-Artists must be at least twenty-one years old and live more than two hours away from Knoxville.
+Artists must be at least twenty-one years old and live more than 120 miles away from Knoxville.
 This distance requirement is designed to ensure that artists are able to be fully immersed in their residency experience and able to take advantage of the retreat-style environment.

 We invite applicants in the creation stage of their specified project or work cycle to apply in the following disciplines:

 Writing (poetry, fiction, nonfiction, screenwriting, and journalism)

 Artists are chosen by a national selection committee composed of artist peers, curators, critics, and other arts professionals.
 Applicants are judged by the same criteria across disciplines.
 Panelists are looking for artistic excellence, depth of conceptual content, sustained impact, and boldness of vision.
 The panel also seeks those with a sophisticated technical knowledge, whether the applicant displays a high level of traditional skill or, conversely, subverts that knowledge in new or challenging ways.
 The panel values potential in emerging artists and evidence of commitment and evolution in more established or mid-career applicants.